 Ensure to read the terms on unlimited usage before buying a hosting plan.

 At least SiteGround guys are approachable and at the best case, you may need to raise a ticket or discuss with customer care to downgrade again.
-So control your clicks when dealing with hosting related stuff.
+So, control your clicks when dealing with hosting related stuff in the account.
 Each wrong click may cost you hefty amount from your pocket.
+Also, learn 5 things you should know before buying SiteGround WordPress hosting plans.

 5. Site Speed